Introduction to Grand Rapids, Michigan

 Arts and Leisure

 Grand Rapids boasts a complete array of arts and culture.
 Since 1970, a three day extravaganza showcasing the arts, called Festival, takes place during the first complete weekend in June.
+Grand Rapids is also host to ArtPrize, one of the largest public art events in the world.
 There is an extraordinary amount of sculpture within the metropolis.
 Outdoor works of art associated with three world famous artists include:

 - La Grande Vitesse, an enormous red-orange stabile by Alexander Calder.